 Custom Ferrari Timepieces

-Official Timekeeper of Formula One and Team Sponsorships
+Official Timekeeper of Formula 1

-In the early 1980s, Longines bought Heuer’s ACIT (Automatic Car Identification Techhnology) system and became the Official Timekeeper of Formula One in 1982 along with Italian computer manufacturer Olivetti.
+In the early 1980s, Longines bought Heuer’s ACIT (Automatic Car Identification Techhnology) system and became the Official Timekeeper of Formula 1 in 1982 along with Italian computer manufacturer Olivetti.
 The two companies retained the role until TAG Heuer took over in 1992.

 Scuderia Ferrari